 Finding b.10.
-The SCADA system between UW Station and U District Station was not working properly on November 25, 2021 (the day prior) and was not prioritized as a critical repair.
-This affected the LCC's capability to remotely access the public address system for stations and their capability to have visual confirmation in the tunnels.
+Per the Link IGA, ST delegates LCC duties to KCM, who is required to maintain SCADA systems; however, the SCADA network between UW Station and U District Station was not working properly on November 25, 2021 (the day prior) and was not prioritized as a critical repair.
+This affected the LCC's capability to remotely access the Public Address (PA) system for those stations, and have visual confirmation of passengers walking in the tunnels.

 Finding b.11.
-During interviews, we were told that the SCADA repair was not prioritized due to the fact that "on-call staffing" was not available during the holiday and special event period.
+On Thursday, November 25th an after-hours Network Outage was reported affecting transactions.
+As part of processes, the outage caused some LCC systems to be offline (cameras near cross-passages, and train tracking) between U District and University of Washington (UW) Station during the Apple Cup.
+During interviews, we were told that the SCADA network repair was not prioritized due to the fact that "on-call staffing" was not available during the holiday & special event period.
 This was further confirmed when we found no SCADA work orders entered on weekends or holidays.

 Finding b.14.
-Due to the SCADA outage, tunnel cameras were offline.
-Additionally, no cross passages in the Sound Transit tunnel system are equipped with cameras as they are not including in the design criteria.
+The cameras mounted near the cross passages are viewable through CCTV by the LCC when in normal operation.
+However, because of the SCADA network outage, these cameras were offline.
+Additionally, cross passages in the Northgate section of the tunnel system are not equipped with cameras.
+Cameras are adjacent to the cross-passage doors.